dboddie-canonical-work/disgorged-docs/migrating-between-bases.rst

    +    command: bin/wethr

-.. _migrating-between-bases-heading--command-chain:
+.. _migrating-between-bases-command-chain:

 command-chain
 ~~~~~~~~~~~~~

-Rather than specify ``command`` followed by a long list of space-separated executables, they can now be listed with the `command-chain <snapcraft-app-and-service-metadata.md#migrating-between-bases-heading--command-chain>`__ option:
+Rather than specify ``command`` followed by a long list of space-separated executables, they can now be listed with the :ref:`command-chain <snapcraft-app-and-service-metadata-command-chain>` option:

 Example of command being replaced by command-chain: `Atom <https://github.com/snapcrafters/atom/pull/64>`__